ecomfe/react-hooks/packages/scroll-position/README.md

 function useScrollPosition(element?: HTMLElement | null): ScrollPosition
 ```

-The `element` argument could be of three types:

-- When it is `null` nothing happens, `useScrollPosition` performance a noop.
-- When it is `undefined` then `documentElement` is observed for scroll container.
-- When it is a `HTMLElement` instance, this instance is observed.

 **Note there are different behaviors when `element` is either `null` or `undefined`, commonly `useRef`'s initial value is `null`.**
 When `documentElement` is the observe target, simple `useScrollPosition()` without argument.